Accelize/apyfal/docs/rest.rst

 It is possible to use accelerators using the REST API instead of Python Apyfal.
 But, note that in this case, host configuration is not supported.

-The Accelerator REST API follow rhe OpenApi specification:
+The Accelerator REST API follow rhe OpenApi specification.

+- `Accelerator REST API Documentation <./_static/accelerator_rest_api.html>`_
-* :download:`Accelerator OpenAPI specification <../rest_api/input_spec.json>`
+- :download:`Accelerator OpenAPI specification <../rest_api/input_spec.json>`

 Generating REST API client in any language using OpenApi
 --------------------------------------------------------

-Accelerator REST API follow OpenApi specification and client can be generated for almost any language (Java, Javascript, ...)
+With OpenApi, a client can be generated for almost any language (Java, Javascript, ...)

 -  Download and install an OpenAPI client generator (like `OpenAPI Generator`_ or `Swagger-Codegen`_).